practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 also actively involved in the Pittsburgh Ruby community, and is a co-organizer of the [Steel City Ruby Conf](http://steelcityrubyconf.org/).*

-[Rstat.us](https://rstat.us) is a microblogging site that is similar to Twitter, but it's built using open standards ([OStatus](http://ostatus.org/)).
-It's designed to be federated so that anyone can run rstat.us' code on their own domain but be able to follow anyone on other domains.
-The largest problem currently impeding user adoption is the lack of a mobile client, which is due to the lack of an API.
+[Rstat.us](https://rstat.us) is a microblogging site that is similar to Twitter, but based on the [OStatus](http://ostatus.org/about) open standard.
+It's designed to be federated so that anyone can run an instance of rstat.us on their own domain while still being able to follow people on other domains.
+Although rstat.us is an active project which has a lot to offer its users, the lack of an API has limited its adoption.
+In particular, an API would facilitate the development of mobile clients, which are a key part of what makes microblogging convenient for many people.

-We have been exploring two different types of APIs for possible implementation for rstat.us: a hypermedia API using the ALPS microblogging spec and a JSON API that is compatible with Twitter's API.
-This article will define what each of those types are, compare their advantages and disadvantages in the context of rstat.us, and discuss the decision we have made for rstat.us' current development.
+Two different types of APIs have been considered for possible implementation in rstat.us: a hypermedia API using an open microblogging spec and a JSON API that is compatible with Twitter's API.
+In this article, we'll compare these two API styles in the context of rstat.us, and discuss the decision that the project's developers have made after weighing out the options.

 ## Hypermedia API